Lucas0508hub/Nativox/scripts/README.md

-# AudioSeg User Management Scripts
+# Shemasts User Management Scripts

-This directory contains scripts to automate user creation and management for the AudioSeg application.
+This directory contains scripts to automate user creation and management for the Shemasts application.

 ## Available Scripts